Alison Bechdel

 26.10.2025

 Comics author Alison Bechdel (b.
-10.9.1960, Lock Haven, Pennsylvania, USA) became known to a wide audience through her graphic novel and ‘New York Times’ bestseller ‘Fun Home: A Family Tragicomic’, published in 2006.
-This masterpiece, which was named Book of the Year by ‘Time’ magazine in 2006 and went on to achieve worldwide success and acclaim, focuses on Bechdel’s family history and relationship with her father, which was shaped by his repressed bisexuality.
+1960, USA) became known to a wide audience through her graphic novel and ‘New York Times’ bestseller ‘Fun Home: A Family Tragicomic’, published in 2006 (2008 in German).
+This masterpiece, which was named Book of the Year by ‘Time’ magazine in 2006 and went on to achieve worldwide success, focuses on Bechdel’s family history and relationship with her father, which was shaped by his repressed bisexuality.

 Vernissage: Friday, 4 .7.2025, 6.30pm